Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

-For the sake of clarity, we will initially make the following simplifying assumptions to get an easier first model: \begin{itemize} \item in its decisions, the robot will assume it uses maximum braking or maximum acceleration, \item the robot will not be able to reverse its direction, but only drive smooth curves in forward direction, and \item the robot will not keep track of the center of the circle around which its current arc is taking it, but choose steering through picking a curve radius \end{itemize} In \rref{sec:refinedsafety} we will see how to avoid these simplifications.
+For the sake of clarity, we initially make the following simplifying assumptions to get an easier first model: \begin{enumerate}[label=A{\arabic*}] \item in its decisions, the robot will use maximum braking or maximum acceleration, no intermediate controls, \item the robot will not reverse its direction, but only drive smooth curves in forward direction, and \item the robot will not keep track of the center of the circle around which its current trajectory arc is taking it, but chooses steering through picking a curve radius. \end{enumerate} In \rref{sec:refinedsafety} we will see how to remove these simplifications again.

-The subsections here are structured as follows: we first discuss the rationale behind the model (see paragraphs \emph{Modeling}) and give an intuition why the control choices in this model are safe (see paragraphs \emph{Identification of Safe Controls}).
-Finally, we verify the correctness of the model formally, \ie, we use the model in a correctness theorem and sketch a proof that the control choices indeed guarantee the model to satisfy the static safety condition (see paragraphs \emph{Verification}).
-Whether or not the model adequately represents reality is a complementary question that we will discuss in \rref{sec:monitoring}.
+The subsections are structured as follows: we first discuss the rationale behind the model (see paragraphs \emph{Modeling}) and provide an intuition why the control choices in this model are safe (see paragraphs \emph{Identification of Safe Controls}).
+Finally, we formally verify the correctness of the model, \ie, use the model in a correctness theorem and summarize the proof that the control choices indeed guarantee the model to satisfy the safety condition (see paragraphs \emph{Verification}).
+Whether the model adequately represents reality is a complementary question that we discuss in \rref{sec:monitoring}.